In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: In-Context Learning

+An alternative approach to the finetuning workflow is to adapt the pretrained language model directly by autoregressively decoding the target output.
+For instance, in a classification task, one could prompt the language model by asking for the classification outcome, and tune the model's parameters with the goal of decoding the gold label.
+Notably, it has been shown that prompt-based finetuning of text-to-text transformers, e.g., \citep{t5}, leads to competitive results in classification benchmarks such as SuperGlue \citep{superglue}.

+Moreover, prompt-based finetuning is extremely effective in low- to medium-resourced data regimes \citep{gao-etal-2021-making, le-scao-rush-2021-many} and offers a decent out-of-distribution performance \citep{mosbach2023fewshot}.

-\subsection{In-Context Learning}
+\section{In-Context Learning}

-While PEFT can be effective, finetuning and storing even parts of large language models with billions of parameters is often inefficient.
-In-context learning offers an alternative approach to learn new downstream tasks without any gradient updates.
-The general strategy is to prompt the language model not only with the input, but also with the instruction on how to solve the task.
-The instruction is formulated in natural language and often includes a few demonstrative examples of input-target pairs.
-Consider the example prompt in \Cref{fig:example}, which consists of an instruction, two demonstrations, and an input.
-The language model is expected to learn the task from the provided context, and the output is predicted by autoregressively decoding the model output.
+While effective, finetuning and storing large language models with billions of parameters is often impractical.
+In-context learning offers an alternative approach to learn new downstream tasks without any weight updates.
+The general strategy is to prompt the language model not only with the input, but also with the instructions required to solve the task and a few demonstrative examples of input-target pairs, all written in natural language.

+Consider the example in \Cref{fig:example}.
+The prompt consists of an instruction, two demonstrations, and an input.
+The language model is expected to learn the task from the provided context.
+The output label is obtained by autoregressively decoding the model prediction.

-\paragraph{Instruction Finetuning.} To teach the model to benefit from the in-context learning the most, one can finetune the model with instructions.
-Such finetuning is only done once over a diverse set of tasks with instructions, with the aim to teach the model how to follow the instructions and transfer this learning to unseen tasks. \citet{wei2022finetuned} show that after finetuning models with instructions, the zero-shot performance on unseen tasks significantly improves. \citet{chung2022scaling} further scales this approach and introduce and release $\flant$ checkpoints that achieve strong few-shot performance compared to much larger models.
+\paragraph{Instruction Finetuning.} To boost the performance of ICL, especially in zero-shot settings, finetuning the models with instruction is helpful.
+The goal of the instruction finetuning step is to teach the model to benefit the most from in-context learning.
+Importantly and as opposed to pattern-based finetuning, instruction finetuning is done only \emph{once} over a diverse set of tasks with instructions, with the aim to teach the model how to follow instructions and transfer this learning to unseen tasks. \citet{wei2022finetuned} show that after finetuning models with instructions, the zero-shot performance on unseen tasks improves significantly. \citet{chung2022scaling} further scale this approach and introduce and release $\flant$ checkpoints that achieve strong few-shot performance compared to larger models.